tyleraadams/locations-map-exercise/README.md

 2. Based on the response from `fetchLocations()`, place corresponding pins on a map (use whatever mapping library you choose).

 3. Add tooltips that open when clicking a pin.
-The tooltip should contain the name and address of the location.
+The tooltip should contain the name and address of the location, as well as a button to "view details.""

-4. When a user clicks on a tooltip, this should also display all the location data (e.g., name, address, an image, and hours (if present in response), etc.) somewhere else on the page.
-For example, you could have the map on one side of the screen and "active" loation details on the other.
+4. When a user clicks on "view details", this should also display all the location data (e.g., name, address, an image, and hours (if present in response), etc.) somewhere else on the page.
+For example, you could have the map on one side of the screen and "active" location details on the other, or you could display the details in a modal.

 # Optional